 • Register and enroll an admin identity and create an MSP.
 After the CA that will be associated with an organization has been created, it can be used to first register an identity and then enroll it.
 In the first step, a username and password for the identity is assigned by the admin of the CA. Attributes and affiliations can also be given to the identity (for example, a role of admin, which is necessary for organization admins).
 After the identity has been registered, it can be enrolled by using the username and password.
-The CA will generate two certificates for this identity - a public certificate (also known as a signcert) known to the other members of the network, and the private key (stored in the keystore folder) used to sign actions taken by the identity.
-The CA will also generate an MSP file containing the public certificate of the CA issuing the certificate and the root of trust for the CA (this may or may not be the same CA).
-This MSP can be thought of as defining the organization associated with the identity of the admin.
-For an example of how this process looks, check out the this example of how an admin is enrolled.
+The CA will generate two certificates for this identity - a public certificate (also known as a "signcert" or "public cert") known to the other members of the network, and the private key (stored in the keystore folder) used to sign actions taken by the identity.
+The CA will also generate a set of folders called an "MSP" containing the public certificate of the CA issuing the certificate and the root of trust for the CA (this may or may not be the same CA).
+This

+MSP can be thought of as defining the organization associated with the identity of the admin.
 In cases where the admin of the org will also be an admin of a node (which will be typical), you must create the org admin identity before creating the local MSP of a node, since the certificate of the node admin must be used when creating the local MSP.

 • Register and enroll node identities.
-Just as an org admin identity is registered and enrolled, the identity of a node must be registered and enrolled with both an enrollment CA and the TLS CA. For this reason, it can be useful for your enrollment CA and TLS to share a database (which allows the node identity to only be registered once and enrolled by each CA server separately), though this is an optional configuration option.
+Just as an org admin identity is registered and enrolled, the identity of a node must be registered and enrolled with both an enrollment CA and a TLS CA (the latter generates certificates that are used to secure communications).
 Instead of giving a node a role of admin or user when registering it with the enrollment CA, give it a role of peer or orderer.
 As with the admin, attributes and affiliations for this identity can also be assigned.
 The MSP structure for a node is known as a "local MSP", since the permissions assigned to the identities are only relevant at the local (node) level.
 This MSP is created when the node identity is created, and is used when bootstrapping the node.
-You will use the TLS root certificate generated when enrolling with the TLS CA when joining your organization to the channel (this certificate must be added to the org MSP that was created when you enrolled your admin) and when using the peer binary as a CLI client to make calls to other peers (as in peer chaincode invoke) or ordering nodes (as in peer channel fetch) because there is no orderer CLI.
-It is not necessary to add the TLS root certificates to the local MSP of a node because these certificates are contained in the channel configuration.